 This is the 404 error page for this blog.
 The page you tried to access is not at the address you specified.
 That is most likely not your fault but mine.
-You may feel lost, but I feel embarrassed for not having been able to prevent the problem, more correctly, for having caused it over the years.
+You may feel lost, but I feel embarrassed for having been unable to prevent the problem you encountered.

-I am trying to address the issue, and this 404 error page is supposed to be the start of that.
+I am trying to address the issue, and this 404 error page is supposed to be of help in doing that.

-The problem that is causing visitors to arrive at this 404 Error page is being corrected, but it is a big one. it will take time to fix it.
+The problem that is causing visitors to arrive at this 404 Error page is being corrected, but it is a big one.
+It will take time to fix it.
 Until that is done, try to find what you are looking for by using the site-specific search engine (at the top of the side-bar on the right) or go to the home page.
-You may also wish to consider what is stated in the note, below.
+You may also wish to consider the tip provided in this note.
 The note describes a work-around.

 Sorry for the inconvenience, but I hope to get done what needs to be done to get this 404 error page to become used very rarely.
 I am working on it and hope that it will not take as long as I fear it may.
 Maybe I will live long enough (I am close to 82) to make sure that eventually no one will arrive at this 404 error page anymore.